mvpoirier/mvpoirier.github.io/_posts/2019-5-15-Hello-World.md

 	print("bacon!")
 {% endhighlight %}

-## What's Next?
+### What's Next?
--Begin adding sections for education, physics, and computer science -Consider the best way to host resources (Google Drive, Dropbox, Github, Wix) -Provide a better layout (more width) for readability
+- Begin adding sections for education, physics, and computer science
+- Consider the best way to host resources (Google Drive, Dropbox, Github, Wix)
+- Provide a better layout (more width) for readability